-- 3. In its position statement for audit committees in local authorities, CIPFA set out that committees should: - report annually on how the committee has complied with the position statement, discharged its responsibilities, and include an assessment of its performance.
-The report should be available to the public. - 4.
-It is noted that the last chair's annual report was published in 2019/20.
-The work of the committee was affected by COVID.
-Council elections took place in 2021 resulting in a new chair being appointed and the majority of committee members being new to the Audit Committee. - 5.
-Due to these factors, in consultation with the Chief Internal Auditor, publication of annual reports was suspended for both 2020/21 and 2021/22. - 6.
-The CIPFA position statement sets out audit committee practice and principles that should be adopted under headings listed below (and on which this report has been structured): - Independent and effective model - Core functions - Audit committee membership - Engagement and outputs - Impact
+- 3. In its position statement for audit committees in local authorities, CIPFA set out that committees should:

+- report annually on how the committee has complied with the position statement, discharged its responsibilities, and include an assessment of its performance.
+The report should be available to the public.

+- 4. The CIPFA position statement sets out audit committee practice and principles that should be adopted under headings listed below (and on which this report has been structured):

+- Independent and effective model

+- Core functions

+- Audit committee membership

+- Engagement and outputs

+- Impact